cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - if "W" is pressed from brachIOplexus, will move the elbow :)
 - i think im having problems with the main and sub threads running, it doesnt refresh on screen

+**June 18**
+- fixed the earlier issue with the arm not moving up and down. had to comment out the interaction with the vr controllers